linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 01.05.2024
+- Topic: May with Linkspreed
+- Directory: /posts/2024/May/01
+- Description: ``` 🌸🚀 May at Linkspreed is heating up! 🔥 Exciting developments ahead: expanding our core team, developing the first drone prototype for SnaxNox, and engaging actively with communities in Web4.
+Stay tuned! 💡 #Linkspreed #Innovation #Teamwork #SnaxNoxDrone #Web4 ```

 ### 30.04.2024
 - Topic: Feedback Day - Rebranding
 - Directory: /posts/2024/April/30